Tensorium: A Zero-Premine Proof-of-Work Blockchain Secured by TensorHash v1

 = old_difficulty if ratio == 1.0

-The ±1 bit per window cap prevents sudden difficulty spikes that could stall the chain or enable rapid mining attacks.
-Difficulty is bounded between min_leading_zero_bits (20 for testnet) and max_leading_zero_bits (40 for testnet).
+The ยฑ1 bit per window cap prevents sudden difficulty spikes that could stall the chain or enable rapid mining attacks.
+Difficulty is bounded between min_leading_zero_bits (34 on mainnet) and max_leading_zero_bits (58 on mainnet).

 3.3 Fork Choice Rule